seb3sec/VolumeMapper/README.md

 If you hold your Ctrl key while changing volume, this tool doesn't change the applications volume and instead Windows changes the master volume level as usual. *(This was initially a bug but I decided it's quite useful.)*

 ### Toggle Volume
-You can press mute to toggle between two volume levels.
+You can press mute to toggle between two volume levels (same rules with Alt and Shift apply).
 The tool basically memorizes the current level and toggles to the previous one.
 By default this key toggles between 5% and whatever your current volume is.

 To use two custom values do the following:
 1. Adjust the applications volume to its *loud level*